blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 		- 1000 - 500 BC
 			- Celtic Languages spread to Central and Western Europe, including Britain
 			- Baltic languages were spoken in modern day Poland to Moscow
+			- Homer writes the Epics Iliad and Odyssey
-			- Indo-Aryan tongue reaches eastwards to a broader Mahajanapadas, giving rise to Greater Magadha cultural sphere, where Mahavira preaches Jainism and Gautama Buddha preaches Buddhism.
+			- Indo-Aryan tongue reaches eastwards to a broader Mahajanapadas, 16 kingdoms, giving rise to Greater Magadha cultural sphere, where Mahavira preaches Jainism and Gautama Buddha preaches Buddhism.
 			- In Iran, Zoroaster composes Gathas.
 			- Pre-Proto-Germanic gives rise to Proto-Germanic in Scandinavia
 			- Achaemenid Empire replaces the Elamites and Babylonia